aptos-labs/aptos-core/crates/aptos/e2e/README.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

-Once you have Poetry, you can install the deps for the testing framework like this:
+Once you have Poetry, you can install the dependencies for the testing framework like this:
 ```
 poetry install
 ```